 Before you export:

-MICoR for any conditions relating to your goods
+- check our MICoR for any conditions relating to your goods

 - talk to your importing country authority through your importer.